SEALTECH INDUSTRIES

 Step 2: Precision Saw-Cutting & Joint Preparation

-Using dust-controlled cutting equipment, we refine joint geometry and remove deteriorated material.
-Correct depth-to-width ratio is critical.
+Using dust‑controlled cutting equipment, we are experienced concrete expansion joint contractors (Gold Coast & Brisbane) who refine joint geometry and remove deteriorated material.
+Maintaining the correct depth‑to‑width ratio is critical.

 As a general guide: